 Gender Affirming Treatment.
-Medically Necessary Services that a Participating Provider prescribes, in accordance with generally accepted standards of care, to treat any condition related to a Member's gender expression or gender identity.
+Medically Necessary Services that an In-Network Provider or an Out-of-Network Provider prescribes, in accordance with generally accepted standards of care, to treat any condition related to a Member's gender expression or gender identity.